WangSL777/WebCamStreamOnTCP_Netbeans_Java/README.md

 # WebCamStreamOnTCP_Netbeans_Java
 This is a simple Netbeans Java project which implements stream video captured by web camera and recording.
-This is a similar project with project: https://github.com/WangSL777/WebCamStreamOnTCP_QT, which is implemented in QT platform, while this project is implement in Netbeans using Java.
+This is a similar project with project: https://github.com/WangSL777/WebCamStreamOnTCP_QT, which is implemented in QT platform using C++, while this project is implement in Netbeans using Java.

 ## File description:
 - `webCamClient` folder contains Java source code and Netbeans project files for client.